 If you're looking for a free and fun experience, come to the Reelfoot National Wildlife Refuge for a field trip!
-Take a look at our exhibits, watch movies over Reelfoot Lake and the USFWS, request a program from Refuge Ranger Tara Dowdy and walk trails to learn about our local plants and animals in the spring or fall, or bring your bus for an interpretive tour of our refuge during the winter to view a variety of species of ducks and geese, bald eagles, as well as other animals.
+Take a look at our exhibits, watch movies over Reelfoot Lake and the USFWS, request a program from Refuge Ranger Tara Dowdy and walk trails to learn about our local plants and animals in the spring or fall.
+Bring your bus for an interpretive tour of our refuge during the winter to view a variety of species of ducks and geese, bald eagles, as well as other animals.
 Children will gain a better understanding of the natural environment that they are a part of.

 Twenty-five sets of binoculars are available for children to use for refuge field trips.
-Twenty-five Discovery Backpacks are also available for checkout at the refuge or for classroom activites (Please call and reserve backpacks for large groups).
+Twenty-five Discovery Backpacks are also available for checkout at the refuge or for classroom activities (Please call and reserve backpacks for large groups).

-Before children come to the Reelfoot NWR, please have parents fill out our Agreement for Use of Images and Liknessess in Service Products form and have them ready to give to a refuge official by arrival.
+Before children come to the Reelfoot NWR, please have parents fill out our Agreement for Use of Images and Likenesses in Service Products form and have them ready to give to a refuge official by arrival.

 Can't reach us?
 We can reach you...

-Various programs are availalbe to any school in Obion, Lake, Dyer, Lauderdale and Haywood counties.
+Various programs are available to any school in Obion, Lake, Dyer, Lauderdale and Haywood counties.
 Here is a list of a few of the programs we can offer.
 Each program lasts approximately 30-45 minutes.

 - Owl Pellet Dissection: Learn all about owls of Tennessee then dissect a real owl pellet!

 - Animal Signs: There are animal signs all around you-sometimes you just have to look to see them.
 Learn the different types of animal signs and participate in a scavenger hunt!

 - Animal Tracks: Did you know animal tracks can tell a story?
 Tell your own story with animal tracks and make your own animal track molding to carry home!